island-lang/island-lang.github.io/README.md

 Because some of `mrSmith`'s fields (namely `firstName` and `age`) are missing (and don't have default values), a full instance of `Person` could not be constructed.
 Instead, the resulting value - `mrSmith` is not an object of type `Person`, but of the type `partial Person with lastName, gender`.

 Wouldn't it be nice if we could call some of the partially constructed object's methods?
-Unfortunately since these methods access the `this` object (either implicitly or explicitly), they don't provide any formal guarantees they wouldn't attempt to access uninitialized fields.
-In the special case the methods never pass the `this` object to an external method, the requirements of each method can be determined automatically:
+Unfortunately since methods may access the `this` object (either implicitly or explicitly), there's no general, formal guarantee they wouldn't attempt to access uninitialized fields.
+However, in the common case, where the methods never pass the `this` object to an external method, the requirements of each method can be determined automatically:

 ```isl
 class Person
 	....

 	titleAndLastName => "{when gender == Gender.Male: "Mr.", otherwise: "Ms."} {lastName}"
 	fullName => "{firstName} {lastName}"
 	fullNameAndAge => "{fullName}, of {age} years of age"
 ```